MGT-581 / 4 credits

 Summary

-The course provides an introduction to econometrics.
-The objective is to learn how to make valid (i.e., causal) inference from economic data.
-It explains the main estimators and present methods to deal with endogeneity issues.
+The course provides an introduction to econometrics for economics and financial applications.
+The objective is to learn how to make valid (i.e., causal) inference from economic and social data.

 Content